Nevanlinna theory for holomorphic curves from annuli into semi Abelian varieties: Abstract

 \section{Abstract}

-In this paper, we prove a lemma on logarithmic derivative for holomorphic curves from annuli into K\"{a}hler compact manifold and.
+In this paper, we prove a lemma on logarithmic derivative for holomorphic curves from annuli into K\"{a}hler compact manifolds.
 As its application, a second main theorem for holomophic curves from annuli into semi abelian varieties intersecting with only one divisor is given.